RyanReedKnight/kube-scripts/README.md

 # kube-scripts
-Scripts perteining to kubernetes setup instalation, using them while I attempt to set up a cluster on a group of KVM instances.
+Scripts I am using to make my life easier as I learn how to set up a kubernetes cluster.